Eyebrow Tattoo Removal Saline Vs Laser

 Saline may be a better choice if you have dark or sensitive skin

-With saline tattoo treatments the chances of scarring are lower than with lasers.
-The skin is very soft too.
+With Botched Ink saline tattoo treatments the chances of scarring are lower than with lasers, Botched Ink can even improve existing scarring making the skin is very soft too.
 Any redness or swelling usually dissipates over several days or weeks, and it has less swelling or pain compared to laser treatments

-Keep your skin properly hydrated and book a free consultation so your technician can advise any pre-care before starting eyebrow tattoo removal.
-This is particularly important for clients dark skin that's also dry, we don't want to cause hyperpigmentation during the eyebrow tattoo removal process of unwanted tattoo ink
+Keep your skin properly hydrated and call for a free consultation so your technician can advise any pre-care before starting eyebrow tattoo removal.
+This is particularly important for clients with dark skin that's also dry, we don't want to cause hyperpigmentation during the eyebrow tattoo removal process of unwanted tattoo ink

 • Laser tattoo removal isn't the best method for eyebrow tattoos